Dirt Calculator

 - Determine the depth needed in inches

-- Select the type of dirt for your project
+- Select the type of dirt — topsoil for planting, fill dirt for grading

-- Click Calculate to get the amount needed
+- Click Calculate to get cubic yards, tons, and truck loads

 Formula